7 Ways to Integrate Social Media and PR for Business Growth

 Why should you integrate social media and PR?

-It helps you to reach new audiences
+It helps you reach new audiences

-It brings you closer to the P of PR
+It brings brands closer to their audience

 7 ways to integrate social media and PR for business growth